Amarendra Sharan: Career

-In 2018 and 2019, Mr. Sharan argued several prominent cases including representing CBI in coal block allocation case, and the CBI v.
+In 2018 and 2019, Sharan argued several prominent cases including representing CBI in coal block allocation case, and the CBI v.
 CBI case.
 He was appointed to the Medical Council of India, and successfully argued for instituting a common national entrance exam for all public medical colleges in India (NEET), and later argued for removing the upper age limit for NEET exams.

 Politics

 Sharan was a senior leader in the Nationalist Congress Party and served as its spokesperson.